Aman for all seasons

 Average time to visit

-Call us on to start planning your vacation to Aman Tokyo or take a look at our itineraries to Tokyo
+Call us on to start planning your holiday to Aman Tokyo or take a look at our itineraries to Japan

 The 84-room Aman Tokyo is located just a hop, skip and a jump from Tokyo Station and occupies the top six floors of the Oternachi Tower.
 With traditional chic Aman style, you will find an urban sanctuary in the heart of buzzing Tokyo.

 The Aman Tokyo is in a great location, around the corner from the Imperial Palace Gardens right next to Tokyo Station (which is perfect if you are jumping onto the bullet train to Kyoto following your stay) and a collection of superb restaurants and shopping opportunities.
 The views from the Aman Tokyo are fabulous.

 The Aman Tokyo boasts the largest lead-in rooms in Tokyo, starting with their Deluxe Rooms at an impressive 71 square metres.
 The design is quintessentially Aman - those clear, sleek lines and minimalist understated chic, which all Aman fans have come to love so much.
 Each Aman hotel incorporates design elements from the destination it is located, so expect subtle nods to traditional Japanese structures, the use of camphor wood, washi paper and exposed stonework.
 We love the large traditional deeply set Japanese soaking tub which you will find in each room.